brunoklein99/deep-learning-notes/README.md

 | 3             |               |             |        |         |
 | n             |               |             |        |         |
 | %             |      8%       |     40%     |   50%  |         |

+## 3.2 Cleaning up incorrectly labeled data

+Deep Learning is robust to random data mislabeling, but not systematic mislabeling (e.g. all white dogs annotated as cats)